-Baron H-- is arrived, and has not been received by the King equal to his expectations.
-A certain musical demoniac, named Baron Bagge, is also at Berlin.1 I imagine they are all in too much haste.
+Baron H-- is arrived, and has not been received by the King in a manner equal to his expectations.
+A certain musical demoniac, named Baron Bagge, is also at Berlin.
+I imagine they are all in too much haste.
 The King is in the high fervour of the German system, and anxious to have it known that the ship is to be differently trimmed.
 Since his accession, the banker of La Valmour has received orders to send in his account, that it may be discharged, and to stop all future payments to that girl who had formerly so much power over him.
-It is said he is to return from Potsdam on the third, and I imagine it will be found that he only goes there to the chase.
-The Prince of Dessau is to arrive there to-morrow evening, and I have no doubt there is to be a calling of the faithful.1 vilely, and with such ridiculous vanity, that there is not a great city in Europe in which he is not mimicked by the musicians; who, however, take good care to flatter him, and to serve whom he devotes his time and his income.
-His usual residence is at Paris, where he keeps open house for all who can hold a fiddle, and does not scruple, there and elsewhere, to invite the men who have gained most reputation in the practice of their art to take lessons of him and acquire absolute perfection.
+It is said he is to return from Potsdam on the third, and I imagine it will be found that he goes there to the chase.
+Prince of Dessau is to arrive there to-morrow evening, and I have no doubt there is to be a calling of the faithful. †

+^{} This Baron is a very pleasant gentleman, at least to the musical world.
+He performs on the violin, but so vilely, and with such ridiculous vanity, that there is not a great city in Europe in which he is not mimicked by the musicians; who, however, take good care to flatter him, and to serve whom he devotes his time and his income.
+His usual residence is in Paris, where he keeps open house for all who can hold a fiddle, and does not scruple, there and elsewhere, to invite the men who have gained most reputation in the practice of their art to take lessons of him and acquire absolute perfection.